After serval years in the industry, one common question we hear a lot is – what are the costs of a bridging loan?

 - Whether you need a first or second charge

 Knowing how the much you’ll need to pay per month is very important.
 However, there are also several ways in which you can choose to pay your monthly interest rate.
-Our rates start from 0.59% a month but will change depending on the factors listed above.

 At MFS, we offer a variety of options, including: